dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ret
 ```

-This instruction is an alisa for the following sequence:
+This instruction is an alisas for the following sequence:
 ```asm
 pop rip
 ```